-To make a second call while you are currently on a call, press the first call while you are currently on a call, press the first call will be on hold while the second call is in progress.
-Or you can place a call on hold by touching the Hold soft-key on the Phone main screen, then dial a number from the dialpad, recent calls, SMS Inbox or from the phonebooks.
+You can place a call on hold by touching the "Hold" soft-key on the Phone main screen, then dial a number from the dialpad, recent calls, SMS Inbox or from the phonebooks.
 To go back to the first call, refer to "Toggling Between Calls" in this section.
 To combine two calls, refer to "Join Calls" in this section.